 Here Are The Best Times And Places To View Fall Foliage In Arizona

-It may be September but most of the state still feels like summer.
-While we wait for those triple-digits days to dwindle into something significantly cooler, we can start making plans for fall weather activities.
-This includes checking out the changing leaves throughout the state and it looks like those activities may commence much sooner than you think!
+It may be September, but most of the state still feels like summer.
+While we wait for those triple-digit days to dwindle into something significantly cooler, we can start making plans for fall weather activities.
+This includes checking out the changing leaves throughout the state, and it looks like those activities may commence much sooner than you think!
 Check out this interactive map from our friends at Smoky Mountains for the best days and times for fall foliage in Arizona: